LucasRiestra/AttomoChallenge-Backend/README.md

 ## Description
 This project is a backend API developed with Express and Prisma.
 The API manages relationships between games, users, and votes.
 The database used is MongoDB.

+The project serves as the backend for the voting web application designed for Vegetta777's community to choose the most anticipated video game of 2023.
+Users can register, log in, and vote for their favorite games.
+The backend is responsible for managing the database, user authentication, and game-related functionalities.

 ## Project Organization
-The project is organized into several main directories:
+The project is thoughtfully structured, ensuring clear organization and separation of concerns.
+The main directories within the src folder are described as follows:

 - `src`: Contains the source code of the project.
 It is further organized into:
-  - `Types`: Contains type definitions.
+  - `Types`: This directory houses TypeScript type definitions, ensuring strong typing throughout the project for improved code robustness.
-  - `Config`: Contains configuration files.
+  - `Config`:  Contains configuration files that handle various project settings, providing a centralized location for configuration management.
-  - `Db`: Contains database related files.
-  - `Controllers`: Contains controller files.
-  - `Interfaces`: Contains interface definitions.
-  - `Routes`: Contains route definitions.
-- `prisma`: Contains Prisma configuration files.
+  - `DB`: This directory encapsulates database-related files, emphasizing a modular approach to handling database interactions.
+  - `Controllers`: The controllers directory holds files responsible for handling different routes and functionalities, promoting a clean and modular codebase.
+  - `Interfaces`: Within this directory, interface definitions are stored, enhancing code readability and ensuring consistent data structures.
+  - `Routes`: Manages Express routes for various API endpoints, facilitating a well-organized structure for handling different aspects of the application's functionality.
+- `prisma`: The prisma directory houses configuration files related to Prisma, where database models and schema are defined.

+This organization fosters code modularity, reusability, and maintainability, providing a solid foundation for the backend of the Attomo Challenge project.

 ## Requirements
 - Node.js